Skip to main content

 What To Expect

-Start with the symptom, not the part guess
+Start with the problem, not a part guess

-Most repair visits begin with testing the actual complaint, warning light, vibration, or drivability issue before parts are recommended.
+Most repair visits begin with testing the actual complaint, warning light, vibration, or running issue before parts are recommended.

 What To Expect